adengz/MLND_Capstone_Starbucks/report.md

 1. Keep a high `learning_rate` (0.1) until the final step.
 Find optimal parameters controlling the growth of an individual tree (`num_leaves` and `max_depth`).
 2. Tune other parameters related to tree growth (`min_data_in_leaf` and `min_sum_hessian_in_leaf`).
-3. Tune sampling parameters (`bagging_fraction` and `feature_fraction`).
+3. Tune "random forest" parameters (`bagging_fraction` and `feature_fraction`).
 4. Tune regularization parameters (`lambda_l1` and `lambda_l2`).
 5. Try lowering `learning_rate` and more rounds of iterations to see if the score further improves.

 The entire process is leveraged on the cross validation API from LightGBM, with early stopping enabled and number of iterations returned.
-Here is the final optimal set of hyperparameters.
+Here is the final optimal set of hyperparameters, and default values are used for those not mentioned.

 ```
 >>> lgbm = LGBMClassifier(num_leaves=127, max_depth=14, n_estimators=98)